nevermind1694/METALWAVE-AI-Generated-Avant-Garde-Fashion-Editorial/README.md

-# METALWAVE — Avant-Garde AI-Generated Streetwear Editorial
+# METALWAVE — AI-Generated Avant-Garde Fashion Editorial
 Metalwave is an AI-driven fashion concept project created using Shakker AI.
 It explores oversized silhouettes, metallic textures, and Gen Z streetwear aesthetics for plus-size women aged 16–25.
 The goal was to test how generative AI can support fashion visualization for inclusive and futuristic styling.